 Diabetes, once a disease that was not part of the norm in British culture, is now a widespread and rampant epidemic.
 According to a Diabetes UK report, there are now 4.8 million people living with all forms of diabetes in the UK.
 The number of people affected by it is expected to rise to 5.3 million by 2025.

 This is a staggering statistic that shows how widespread this disease really is, especially as in many cases it is preventable.

 What is Diabetes?

-While the reasons that people get diabetes vary from individual to individual, the disease is one to take seriously, especially as we age.
-Before getting into more detail about how to avoid or treat it, it is important to understand what it is and how it works.
+The reasons that people get diabetes vary from individual to individual.
+But it is a serious disease, especially as we get older.
+Before we look more closely at how to avoid or treat diabetes, it is important to understand what it is and how it works.

-Diabetes UK does a nice job of defining this disease and its types.
-They state the following.
+Diabetes UK does a good job of defining this disease and its types.
+They state the following:

 Treatment and Beyond